MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 - Stores large number of files.

 **Disadvantages**
-- Need to include additional backup and restore step for remote storage (SMB).
+- Requires additional backup and restore step for remote storage (SMB).
-- Security and data protection need to be configured separately in the remote storage (SMB).
+- Requires separate configuration of security and data protection in the remote storage (SMB).
 - Another storage layer reduces availability and reliability of the overall system that is High availability and Disaster Recovery (HADR) will not work by default until you set up HADR for SMB storage.

 ## Planning Remote Share Provider